bact/spdx3-validate/README.md

 Validates SPDX 3 documents

-While standalone tools like `pyshacl` and `check-jsonschema` can use used to validation SPDX 3 documents, there are a few context aware checks that can be useful.
+While standalone tools like `pyshacl` and `check-jsonschema` can be used to validate SPDX 3 documents, there are a few context-aware checks that can be useful.
 This includes:

-1. Ignored SHACL errors for missing `SpdxIds` if they are defined in an `ExternalMap`
+1. Ignored SHACL errors for missing `spdxId`s if they are defined in an `ExternalMap`
-2. Validation that any `SpdxIds` defined in an `ExternalMap` are _not_ present in the document
+2. Validation that any `spdxId` defined in an `ExternalMap` are _not_ present in the document
-3. SHACL Validation of merged documents (in this way, if you reference an `SpdxId` from an `ExternalMap` and then pass the document that provides that `SpdxId`, the type can be validated
+3. SHACL Validation of merged documents (in this way, if you reference an `spdxId` from an `ExternalMap` and then pass the document that provides that `spdxId`, the type can be validated)
-4. (Hopefull) More useful JSON schema error output
+4. (Hopefully) More useful JSON schema error output

 ## Installation